Lights on the ceiling of a warehouse

 In Australia, the manufacturing industry typically consumes the most electricity, using around 52,461 giga-watt hours (GWh), according to the Australian Bureau of Statistics (ABS).
 The mining industry is the second highest energy consumer, using 23,424 GWh, followed by the Electricity, Gas and Water sector with 6,543 GWh.
 The construction industry is claimed to use the least amount of electricity in Australia, only totalling to 2,138 GWh a year.

-What is the average office electricity bill?
+What is the average business electricity bill?

 State or Territory Average Quarterly Electricity Spend

-Source: Canstar Blue research, June 2023.
+Source: Canstar Blue research, May 2024.

 MYOB Accounting Software